-The skin functions as a permeable barrier that blocks the of harmful pathogens penetration and toxins.
-A hyperreactive immune response to allergens and deficiencies in protection against environmental toxins contribute to the overall risk of dermal sensitivity.
+The skin functions as a permeable barrier that blocks the harmful pathogens hyperreactive immune response allergens deficiencies in protection against environmental toxins contribute to the overall risk of dermal sensitivity.
 In some cases dermal sensitivity results in atopic dermatitis, or eczema, which is the most common skin involvement, with a prevalence of up to 20% in children and 3% in adults in developed countries.
 People living in cities and in dry climates are more susceptible to this disease.
 Atopic dermatitis is characterised by very dry skin and inflammatory lesions, which are frequently infected by bacteria and viruses.
 It is important to see a dermatologist if you have these symptoms.